-Preparation is outside the scope of this certificate.
+Ground works and associated preparation is outside the scope of this certificate.

 2.4.3 Procedure

 The modules are placed by crane by Extraspace on prepared foundations using purpose-designed lifting points incorporated in the steel frame.
 Steel alignment shoes are used between modules to assist in alignment.
 Access to the site is required for the crane and this requirement will be agreed with the client.